 Charles also had no idea the stir these videos would create, and the splash among fans and media sources was massive.
 The videos brought a simplistic understanding of Duck football to allow the typical fan to enjoy Oregon games that much more.

 Meanwhile, Charles was told that daily articles were needed, and thus began the inception of daily articles that eventually would be over 5,000 pieces published.

-These World Famous Instructional videos have been viewed over TWO million times, and even now they are viewed at an average of every hour every day… and Mr. FishDuck has not made a new video in over nine years!
+These World Famous Instructional videos have been viewed over TWO million times, and even now they are viewed every hour every day… and Mr. FishDuck has not made a new video in over ten years!
 He truly just wanted to help others learn.

 “We are the little team in our league–the one that everybody beats the brains out of every year … until this last fall.
 I found your FishDuck videos and hooked the laptop up to a projector and showed the videos over-and-over to our offense until they each could see what their position would do.
 We went on to the best season in the history of the school and actually made it deep into the State of Washington playoffs.”

-Charles told him … “Coach–these videos were not made for coaching, but simplistic for fans!”
-He waved Mr. Fischer off and said that,
+Charles explained that these videos were not made for coaching, but purposely simplistic for the fans.
+The coach waved off Mr. Fischer and responded with…

 “They are perfect for high school football players to learn from.”

 Hence the hundreds of emails from coaches around the United States, and even the world.
 At one moment Charles had emails from Germany and England, as coaches of club teams continue to ask for more information.
 At one Coaching Clinic–Charles was told by one coach that,

 “Where we are in Canada–not only has every coach heard of FishDuck.com, but we all run the Oregon offense because of it!”